The Iranian revolution comes to the Mission

 “It was a moment of detachment from my beloved country, Iran,” said Vahdat “I had lost my parents, and my husband had lost his job at the university due to ideological differences.”

-Mahsa Vahdat poured her work into “Braids of Innocence.”
+Mahsa Vadat poured her work into “Braids of Innocence.”
 “I needed a project to become excited about,” she said.

 Elyasi, who taught composition at The University of Arts in Tehran composes many of her songs and wrote the poems for others.
 Poems from Rumi, a Sufi mystic and poet who wrote in the 13th Century, and Mohammad Ibrahim Jafari, a poet and painter who died in 2018, are also included.